-Subdivision (b) of the regulation contains a list of certain types of documents that are exempt from the prohibition of mass mailings.
-The first of these documents is a letter on city letterhead where the elected official's name only appears in the letterhead along with a list of all other elected officers of the city and the letter does not contain other references to the elected official.
-Regulation 18901(b)(1).
-Under this exemption, a non elected official, such as the city manager, may send a letter on city letterhead at city expense to members of the community but an elected officer, such as the mayor, cannot do the same because the signature on the letter will be considered a separate reference to the elected official.
+The statute now contains a list of certain types of documents that are exempt from the prohibition of mass mailings.
+The first of these documents is a letter on city letterhead where the elected official's name only appears in the letterhead along with a list of all other elected officers of the city and the letter does not contain other references to the elected official. § 89002(b)(1).
+Under this exemption, a non-elected official, such as the city manager, may send a letter on city letterhead at city expense to members of the community but an elected officer, such as the mayor, cannot do the same because the signature on the letter will be considered a separate reference to the elected official.
 If a letter signed by the mayor is to be sent to the community, a private individual or group would have to pay for the cost of producing and sending that letter.

-Other exemptions include press releases to the media, intra agency communications (Regulation 18901(b)(4)), statements and bills (Regulation 18901(b)(5)), telephone directories (Regulation 18901(b)(8)), meeting or event announcements (Regulation 18901(b)(9)), and meeting agendas (Regulation 18901(b)(10)).
-All of these items are subject to their own specific limitations, as set forth in the regulation.
+Other exemptions include press releases to the media, inter-agency communications, intra-agency communications, tax statements and bills, telephone directories, limited meeting or event announcements, and meeting agendas. § 89002(b).
+All of these items are subject to their own specific limitations, as set forth in the statutory text.